GSA/challenges-and-prizes/_challenges/1057-full-ocean-depth-challenge.md

 <p>For technical and challenge related questions, please send an email to Christopher.r.hebert@navy.mil with “Challenge Title” in the subject line.</p>
 <p>The Government will post all questions and responses on the Federal Business Opportunities (FBO.gov).</p>
 <p>Contestants should expect that their questions and the Government’s responses will be made available to all those accessing the FBO.gov.</p>
-<p>A deadline for Industry submission of Questions is hereby established.
-The deadline for prize challenge question submission is 2:00 PM Eastern Time on 8 August 2019.
+<p>A deadline for Industry submission of questions is hereby established.
+The deadline for prize challenge question submission is 2:00 PM Eastern Time on 12 August 2019.
 After this date and time, the Government may not respond to questions received.</p>
 <p>NUWCDIVNPT reserves the right to cancel, suspend, and/or modify the challenge, or any part of it, if any fraud, technical failures, or any other factor beyond NUWCDIVNPT’s reasonable control impairs the integrity or proper functioning of the challenge, as determined by NUWCDIVNPT in its sole discretion.
 NUWCDIVNPT is not responsible for, nor is it required to accept, incomplete, late, misdirected, damaged, unlawful, or illicit submissions.</p>
 </div>